MicrosoftDocs/azure-docs/articles/best-practices-resource-manager-state.md

 ### Generated variables

-In addition to static variables, a number of variables are generated dynamically.
+In addition to static variables, several variables are generated dynamically.
 This section identifies some of the common types of generated variables.

 #### tshirtSize